MisterVVP/poor-man-s-cache/README.md

 - Focus on performance, not readability or some 'patterns' and idioms.
 Prefer plain C-like code when necessary.
 - Use modern C++ techniques when necessary and when I want to learn more about them (e.g. coroutines are interesting to learn, std::string should be avoided for high load, std::unordered_map is a complete no-no).
 - Avoid using external libraries (e.g. boost), unless necessary.
 Exception: unit tests and non-core functionality (e.g. Prometheus metrics).
+- Solution should support only Linux, preferrably alpine or similar distribution.
+No Windows or Mac OS support... ever.
+- Solution should be container and (hopefully) orchestrator friendly

 ## Quick start
 > [!TIP]